klezi10/klezi10/README.md

 ### Hi👋 I'm @klezi10
-### I'm currently learning Frontend Development, mainly JavaScript and React.
+ I'm currently learning Frontend Development, focusing on JavaScript and React.

 <!--
 **klezi10/klezi10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.